NASA-AMMOS/VICAR/README.md

 We have set up a [VICAR Open Source Google group](https://groups.google.com/forum/#!forum/vicar-open-source/), where you can find notifications of new releases, bug reports, and general discussion.
 You can join the group [here](https://groups.google.com/forum/#!forum/vicar-open-source/join).

 Questions:  vicar_help@jpl.nasa.gov

+# Modifying VICAR/VISOR

+One of the prime purposes of Open Source is to solicit contributions from the community, and we welcome such contributions.
+However, at the current time, this git repo is read-only.
+At some point in the future, we hope to make this easier, but for now, send any changes to vicar_help@jpl.nasa.gov and we can discuss them.
+Since this software is used as part of surface operations for these missions, we must carefully vet any changes, which is the primary reason for this.
+Getting more contributions from the community will help make the case for improved governance here.